linjacob2/tmp_gmn_contrails/README.md

 ```

 The RMS code also requires some Cython code to be built.
 This can be done through the following:

 ```
 cd src/RMS
 python setup.py install

+Note: If this fails due to the numpy version being too new.
+Then run the following "pip install numpy==1.26.4".
 ```

 The contrail detection pipeline uses Segment Anything 2 (SAM2) which also needs to be installed.
 The original instructions for this can be found [here](https://github.com/facebookresearch/segment-anything-2).